Coastal Passage-making, South Africa

 Once you have entered South Africa through an official Port of Entry and completed your clearing-in procedure with Port Health, Customs and Immigration, you do not need to complete health declarations or to visit Immigration or Customs for entry into any further port along the coast while coastal passage-making.

-Emergencies at sea: NSRI Call Centre: - +27 87 094 9774
+Emergencies at sea: NSRI Emergency Operation Centre 24 hours: - +27 87 094 9774, marine channel 16.

-These are some of the lesser ports/harbours along the coast of South Africa – interesting, but largely used for shelter in bad weather or a westerly.
+Below are some of the lesser ports/harbours along the coast of South Africa – interesting, but largely used for shelter in bad weather or a westerly.
 Please do call ahead before attempting to stop here.

-Jeffries Bay: Anchor off Super Tubes, close in.
+Jeffreys Bay: Anchor off Super Tubes, close in.
 Sandy bottom, flat in a westerly.
-(34°18’S 24°55'E)
+(34° 01.8’S 24°56'E)

 St Francis Bay: anchor off the marina if a berth is not available.
 Sandy flat bottom.
 Very sheltered.
 Port St Francis is a privately owned harbour, with fishermen on one side, yachts on the other.
 34°11'2.4"S 24°52'13"E (approx.)